LuisPalomo/pokemon-master-detail/README.md

 # PokemonMasterDetail
 Simple client and server side application made with Angular 4 and Express.
-To start the client side use `ng serve`.
-It will start in `http://localhost:4200/`.
 To start the server side use node `node server.js`.
 It will start in `http://localhost:8080/`.
+To start the client side use `npm run start`.
+It will start in `http://localhost:4200/`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.